DiegoMG7/Weather-App/README.md

 HEAD
 # weatherapp

-Final version of the Weather App that Development Monitors LLC deployed in Afghanistan
+Final version(June 2021) of the Weather App that Development Monitors LLC deployed in Afghanistan

+This app was made with the development framework Flutter, it fetches data using API's from Ambient Weather and Open Weather and shows the data from different physical weather station located at the aprticipating communities this project helps.

+The app was designed so that the users (community members) will be able to get reliable weather data in a simple familiar way and in a language they know such as Dari and Pashto.
+Providing the user with the current wheather data, forecasting and wheather maps.

+This App was designed and developed by Diego Moreno Gonzalez and Development Monitors LLC has the ownership of this code.

 ## Getting Started